Edward Olivares Preview, Player Props: Royals vs. Tigers

 Edward Olivares vs. Tigers Preview, Player Prop Bets - September 28

-On Thursday, Edward Olivares (.364 slugging percentage in past 10 games, with no homers) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+On Thursday, Edward Olivares (.364 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
 First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Tigers.
+He had a hitless showing in his most recent game (0-for-1) against the Tigers.

 Sportsbook Promo Codes